numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 # COVID Measures

-- Despite the great news regarding COVID, we still must operate with COVID preventative measures and restrictions in place, and as the new season approaches.
+- Despite the great news regarding COVID, we still must operate with COVID preventative measures and restrictions in place.
 - Independent sailing and SUPing are permitted.

 ## Arival & Departure